100 Notable alumni of

 -

 Subhash C. Kashyap is a former secretary-general of 7th Lok Sabha, 8th Lok Sabha and 9th Lok Sabha and Lok Sabha Secretariat (Lower House of Parliament of India) from 1984 to 1990.
-He is also a well known political scientist, an expert in the Indian Constitution, Constitutional Law, Parliamentary Experts and a distinguished scholar.
+He is also a well known political scientist, an expert in the Indian Constitution, Constitutional Law, Parliamentary Experts and a distinguished scholar, He has been associated with the parliament of India since the year 1953.
 He also headed an International Centre for Parliamentary Documentation, IPU at Geneva till 1983, He was the first Indian to head an International Organisation.
 Kashyap was honorary constitutional advisor to the Government of India on Panchayati Raj Laws and Institutions.
 He is also recipient of several prestigious awards for the Best Books in Constitution, Law and Political Science.
 At present Dr. Kashyap is an honorary research professor at the Centre for Policy Research (CPR), New Delhi.
 He was also a member of the National Commission to Review the Working of Constitution and chairman of its drafting and editorial committee.
+He was also one of the key members of the High level committee in the making of One Nation, One Election.
+Dr. Kashyap also served as the president of Indian national bar association.

 -